The Charter – Table of Contents

 6.4) Members playing a character created for their own use shall also pay a Player Fee in addition to the Site Fee.
 Any member paying both fees shall receive 2 experience points per named day, or part thereof, of the event for allocation to their own character whether they are able to participate in the event or not.

-6.5) Site and Player Fees are to be set and posted at the beginning of the season.
+6.5) Site and Player Fees are to be set and posted on the Epoch website and forums at the beginning of the season.
 Pre-registration discounts may apply to these fees.
 All fees are subject to change without notice.

 6.6) All funds remaining after an Event Organizer has recovered losses resulting from the Event must be retained by Epoch Toronto Foundation and used by the Executive for the benefit of Epoch Toronto Foundation.